wchiquito/jj-for-everyone.github.io/src/commit.md

 file extension indicates, the content is usually written in markdown, where the title of the document is written on the first line with a prefixed `#` symbol.

-JJ: This commit contains the following changes:
-JJ:     A README.md
-JJ:
-JJ: Lines starting with "JJ:" (like this one) will be removed.
 ```

 There is a little bit of structure here that you should follow.
 The first line of the description is called the **subject**.